wcrozier12/bamazon/README.md

 ## Bamazon Supervisor Portal

-The Bamazon Executive Portal allows users to view the total profits of the store categorized by department and add new departments.
+The Bamazon Supervisor Portal allows users to view the total profits of the store categorized by department and add new departments.
 <div style="text-align: center;">
   <img src="imgs/bamazonSupervisor.png">
 </div>